tyagidivyanshu3090/Evaluation_Repo/1. Intellipaat_30_JavaScriptQuestion/Readme.md

 - In javaScript function are object and can be assigned to variable, passed as argument or returned form function
 - To iterate over the array there are 2 method `forEach` and `map`.
 Both have same syntax but map function transforms elements and returns a new array whereas forEach(): Executes code but does NOT return a new array

+## 🔹 Yes, map() and forEach() do NOT modify the original array

+- Both map() and forEach() iterate over an array, but neither modifies the original array directly unless you explicitly change the elements inside the callback.

 ```js
 let numbers = [1, 2, 3, 4];